Frequently Asked Questions

 The project is a high-purity silica flour processing mine and facility.
 There are two stages to the project – stage 1 and stage 2.

-- Stage 1 will mine silica from a brownfield former quarry site and has a mining lease in place.
+Stage 1 will mine silica from a brownfield former quarry site and has a mining lease in place since 2003.
+The sand resource on the stage one property has been used for building and construction sand for over four decades.

 Where is the Mourilyan Silica Sands Project located?

-The stage 1 and stage 2 of the project are located between Mourilyan Harbour and Kurrimine Beach in the Cassowary Coast Regional Council area.
+The project’s stages 1 and stage 2 of the project are located between Mourilyan Harbour and Kurrimine Beach in the Cassowary Coast Regional Council area.
 The nearest town of significant size is Innisfail (population 10,000 people).

 When will the project stages start?